QoS Provider¶

 (void) argv;

-// provider will contains:
+// provider will contain:

 // myqoslib::foo_profile READER (KEEP_LAST 5)